dgroomes/stackoverflow-look-back/README.md

 * [ ] Multi-term search.
 The search bar should take each word and apply an "AND" search
 * [ ] Implement a "recents" feature?
 Maybe the most relevant StackOverflow posts are the ones I just added!
 I'm revisiting them continually until I understand them (concepts) or memorize them (commands or code snippets).
+* [ ] IN PROGRESS Defect.
+The stackoverflow-look-back is not working.
+There have been changes to the site.

 ## Finished Wish List items

 These are the finished items from the Wish List:

-* DONE Make an `entrypoint.js` file instead of re-using both `scrape-votes.js` and `expand-posts.js` independently
+* [x] DONE Make an `entrypoint.js` file instead of re-using both `scrape-votes.js` and `expand-posts.js` independently
-* DONE Get more re-use out of code.
+* [x] DONE Get more re-use out of code.
 For example, re-use the Votes class between the scrape votes functionality and expand posts functionality
-* DONE Get post data for questions that were not up-voted but where there was an up-voted answer to that question.
+* [x] DONE Get post data for questions that were not up-voted but where there was an up-voted answer to that question.
 This is a common case.
 I thought it was rare because I assumed that when I upvote an answer that I would have already upvoted the question.
 But this isn't the case.
 I have a about two hundred of these cases.
 Also, even if I wanted to up-vote the question, some are actually locked!
 For example, one of the very first things I wanted to search for in my SO static data was for how to get the query parameters of the URL from JavaScript.
 But the question and answer didn't show up because I didn't upvote the question, only the answer, and it turns out the [question itself is locked](https://stackoverflow.com/q/901115/)!
-* DONE Create a browser extension for this.
+* [x] DONE Create a browser extension for this.
 The main benefit should be the removal of the manual steps like opening three different web pages and moving the downloaded files to different directories.
-* DONE (Update I think it's a race condition with the JavaScript doc load order) There are some occasional caching problems.
+* [x] DONE (Update I think it's a race condition with the JavaScript doc load order) There are some occasional caching problems.
 Sometimes when I load a page, it saves "AppStorage" not define and stuff like that.
 I think it's a caching problem because when I "hard reload and empty caches" it works.
 But then later it might fail again although I haven't even changed the code so I don't understand how the cache could still be stale, and thus still be a problem.
 Not sure.
   But it's annoying.
-* DONE Create a Chrome Manifest v2 extension.
+* [x] DONE Create a Chrome Manifest v2 extension.
 This would enable making a Firefox extension, which is still on v2 but is working on supporting v3 sometime in 2022.
-* DONE Build a Firefox extension for the tool.
+* [x] DONE Build a Firefox extension for the tool.
 For the most part, code can be re-used, but when it comes to the extension APIs themselves, there are significant differences.
 In fact, porting the extension to Firefox has been one of the most challenging software efforts I've done in recent years!
 In part, because I've been away from JavaScript dev for so long but also because the standardization of extension APIs is still a work-in-progress.
-* DONE Drop the Manifest V3 implementation.
+* [x] DONE Drop the Manifest V3 implementation.
 I originally implemented the Chrome extension using the Manifest V3 format for the simple reason that the Chrome getting started docs for extension development uses Manifest V3.
 This was my first web extension.
 Now that I've ported this to Firefox, I know much more about the extension landscape, especially the APIs.
 For example, Firefox is working on Manifest V3 support and it is a large effort which will take until early